Community

 Useful Tips:

-I went to a PG cafe run by St Leonard's College in the month I started.
+I went to a postgraduate cafe run by St Leonard's College in the month I started.
 This was a great way to meet a range of other PhD students and to feel part of a wider community.
 I would highly recommend attending one of their events; I met one of my now closest friends there!